WebGLTools/GL-Shader-Validator/README.md

 git clone git://github.com/WebGLTools/GL-Shader-Validator.git "GL Shader Validator"
 ```

+Also if you're using Sublime Text 3 then you just switch the `2` in the path above to `3` and you should be all set.

 ## Usage

 Assuming that you have a [GLSL / ESSL syntax highlighter](https://github.com/euler0/sublime-glsl) installed in Sublime, all you should need to do